10 shocking things guys wish girls knew

 We know what you’re thinking: Boys just don’t understand what it feels like to wake up with serious cramps and have to get up from that warm bed at 6 a.m. to put on tight jeans over a bloated belly so you can go do fractionals in homeroom.
 So, yeah, we feel your pain—and we really mean feel it.
 But that’s the point: Boys don’t.

 Knowledge is power.
 So, you’re pained?
 Look, face it—the hormones that go with menstruating affect moods and, yeah, sometimes make a girl mean as a hungry dog.
 But barking at a boy because you don’t feel well?
 Just deal the best you can by taking care of yourself.
 This includes not totally indulging in caffeine, sugar or greasy foods—all three aggravate physical and emotional symptoms.
 Get plenty of sleep, drink loads of water, and take lots of warm baths—yes, even in the afternoon when you get home from school.
-Soaking in bubbles while daydreaming is an on-your-period girl’s best friend.
+Soaking in bubbles while daydreaming is an on-her-period girl’s best friend.

 We’re not saying you should become a menstrual recluse just because you’re wearing a maxi-pad.
 But sometimes maybe it is better to bow out of a social opp if you’re really not up to it.
 What’s the point of going to the party if you’re not gonna have a good time?
 Oh, and if you do snap at your boy for no other reason than those nasty hormonal intrusions, a short, simple apology (“Sorry—I was in a bad state of mind yesterday”) could go a long way.
 No lengthy, drawn-out explanations necessary.
-He’ll never fully understand, so don’t even try.

 “If there’s one thing I can’t stand, it’s when a girl asks me if she looks fat,” says Stephen.
 “For one thing, I don’t know if you’re fat.
 For another thing, shut up.”
 Ooh, Stephen is feisty, but a lot of the boys echo his sentiment.